ssh-keygen - Creation, management, and conversion of keys used for client and server authentication.

 Specifies the filename for the generated private key.
 (A public key is also created and is always given the same name as the private key plus a .pub file extension.)
 This option can also be used in combination with -e, -i, -l, -p, -y, and -B to specify the input filename.

-Uses the specified Reflection public or private key to generate a public or private key in OpenSSH format.
+Converts the specified Reflection public key to OpenSSH format.
 You can specify the key file using -f.
 If you don't specify a file, you are queried for a filename.

 Displays a summary of command line options.